onyilam/forty-jekyll-theme/index.md

 author: null
 ---

-I am a computational social scientist at the Pew Research Center, where I use data to derive insights and understand social phenomenons.
+I am a researcg scientist at FiscalNote, where I use machine learning and NLP to derive insight from data.

 All views and comments are my own.